If you like Percy Jackson, you will also like these other chapter books that are funny, engaging hero journey adventures.

 Mark of the Thief by Jennifer A. Nielsen

-Set in historical Rome, follow the life of a slave who was abandoned by his mother to work the mines.
-After he accidentally discovers Julius Cesar’s magical amulet and it’s protector griffin, he’s in constant danger.
+Set in historical Rome, follow the life of a slave abandoned by his mother and working the mines.
+After he accidentally discovers Julius Cesar’s magical amulet and its protector griffin, he’s in constant danger.
 It’s an exciting adventure with unexpected revelations that will have you eager for the next book.